 Wolford’s production processes also meet the highest global sustainability standards in the textile industry.
 This claim is confirmed by the company’s partnership since 2015 with bluesign technologies ag, a global network whose system stands for safe textiles and environmentally-friendly production.
 Here, the focus is not only on evaluating select end products, as is the case at many eco-labels, but rather on analyzing each individual stage of production and each chemical used, with these being optimized or replaced when necessary.
 Following a correspondingly extensive auditing process, Wolford is now the world’s first tights producer recognized as a bluesign® system partner.
 Furthermore, all legwear products knitted and dyed by Wolford itself on a cotton and polyamide basis for the Essential collection have “bluesign® approved” status.
 This certification was confirmed once again in 2017.

-This involves developing legwear and lingerie products using raw materials that can either be recycled in full or that are fully biodegradable.
-Under Wolford’s leadership, 13 companies in the Vorarlberg region that produce suitable lingerie components are participating in the project.
-The first biodegradable leggings and pullovers were presented with the 2018/19 autumn/winter collection.
+This involves developing legwear and ready-to-wear products using raw materials that can either be recycled in full or that are fully biodegradable.
+Under Wolford’s leadership, 13 companies in the Vorarlberg region that produce suitable product components are participating in the project.
+The first biodegradable leggings and pullovers which are “Cradle to Cradle Certified™ (Gold)” and completely compostable were presented with the 2018/19 autumn/winter collection.

 Present in the world’s top shopping centers